Voting by post

 How to fill in your postal vote

 Here's a video showing you how to complete your postal vote.
-Please note, you will receive three ballot papers.
+Please note, you will receive one ballot paper for the General Election.

 What happens to your postal vote